On this page:

 If you signed up for direct deposit on a prior claim, we will use the account information you previously provided.
 To change your account information, follow the instructions provided above.

-TWC sends your direct deposit account information to your bank or credit union, which has nine banking days to verify your account.
+TWC sends your direct deposit account information to your bank or credit union, which has eight banking days to verify your account.
 If you submit an eligible payment request before direct deposit is set up, TWC will mail you a check.
 Therefore, you should confirm your address by logging on to Unemployment Benefits Services and selecting Contact Information under the My Profile menu.

 If you do not already have a TWC debit card: